MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-guide.md

 3. Go to the folder that you want to save the guide in.
 You can use the folder breadcrumbs above the **Filter by name** box to navigate the folder structure.

     > [!NOTE]
-    > To learn how to create a folder by using the model-driven app, select **Learn about folders**.
+    > To learn how to create a folder by using the Guides model-driven app, select **Learn about folders**.

 4. Enter a name for the guide, and then select **Create**.